SZkristof/pair_programming/fizzbuzz/README.txt

 Exercise:

 Write a program, that prints the numbers from 1 to 100.
-Write a function called "fizzbuzz", which modifies the list of numbers as the following:
+Write a function called "fizzbuzz", which takes one integer argument and gives back a value as the following:
-- for multiples of three print “Fizz” instead of the number,
+- for multiples of three gives back “Fizz” instead of the number,
-- and for the multiples of five print “Buzz”,
+- and for the multiples of five gives back “Buzz”,
-- for numbers which are multiples of both three and five print “FizzBuzz”.
+- for numbers which are multiples of both three and five gives back “FizzBuzz”
+- for numbers which are neither multiples of three nor five gives back the number as string.